dierickdie/therick48.16SP/README.md

 This is essentially a dumbed down Planck clone plus a southpaw numpad.
 The numpad is able to be snapped off to have just a 4x12.

-If you want a regular side numpad, look at the therick64BA
+If you want a regular side numpad, look at the [therick64BA](https://github.com/therickthe/therick64BA).
+It uses the same firmware.

 **Note: firmware is the same as therick64BA**